butteredwaffles/gen-search/README.md

 ## Running the web server

 If you haven't already, `cd` into the `app` directory.
 To run the server, the `flask`, `peewee`, and `requests` library must be installed.
-You must also be running Python3.
+You must also be running Python3.6 at the minimum.

-Run `python3 gensearch.py` and navigate to `localhost:5000` in your web browser.
+Run `python gensearch.py` and navigate to `localhost:5000` in your web browser.
 Now you're set!

 The website contains documentation and such already, so feel free to look in there for usage!